tomaszkax86/Colobot-Model-Converter/README.md

 converter.py [switches]
 ```

+The most basic case is when you just specify files.
+Actual format will be determined by extension.
+For example, extension "obj" means Wavefront .OBJ format and "mod" extension means old Colobot binary format.
-For example, to convert .obj file to Colobot format, use can use following command:
+To specify input file you use "-i" switch and to specify output file you use "-o" switch.
+For example, to convert .obj file to new Colobot text format, use can use following command:

 ```
-converter.py -i box.obj -if obj -o box.txt -of colobot
+converter.py -i box.obj -o box.txt
 ```

-By default Colobot format version 2 is used for output.
+You can specify formats manually with "-if" and "-of" switches.
+They mean input and output formats respectively.
+You can also add parameters using "-ip" and "-op" switches.
+For example, by default Colobot format version 2 is used for output.
 If you need version 1, you need to add output parameter like this:

 ```
-converter.py -i box.obj -if obj -o box.txt -of colobot -op version=1
+converter.py -i box.obj -if obj -o box.txt -of new_txt -op version=1
 ```